Zainnn15/Group_09/use_cases/create_account.md

 ### Postconditions
-Once the customer has successfully registered and created an account, they will receive a confirmation email to validate registration.
+Once the customer has successfully completed their order and the payment has been approved, they will receive a confirmation email regarding their recent order.